estudiocactus/visualizer-test/README.md

 ```
 .
 └── firestore(/)
-    └── materials
+    └── materials (collection)
 ```

-The credentials file for firebase is located at
+The credentials for the Firebase connection are located at

 ```
 .